RhinoSecurityLabs/ccat/README.md

 * Python 3.5+ is required.
 * Docker is required.
 Note: CCAT is tested with Docker Engine 19.03.1 version.
 * Named profile is required for using AWS functionalities.
-* Service account is required for using GCP functionalities.
+* A service account or access token is required for using GCP functionalities.

 ## Installation
 <!-- Install CCAT with pip